 Page

 Reference and Administrative Details of the Charity, its Trustees and Advisers 1

 Directors' Report 2 - 11

 Directors' Responsibilities Statement 12

 Independent Auditors' Report 13 - 14

 Statement of Financial Activities 15

 Balance Sheet 16

 Statement of Cash Flows 17

-Notes to the Financial Statements 18 - 30
+Notes to the Financial Statements 18 - 31

-REFERENCE AND ADMINISTRATIVE DETAILS OF THE COMPANY, ITS TRUSTEES AND ADVISERS FOR THE YEAR ENDED 31 DECEMBER 2018
+REFERENCE AND ADMINISTRATIVE DETAILS OF THE COMPANY, ITS TRUSTEES AND ADVISERS FOR THE YEAR ENDED 31 DECEMBER 2019

-Directors Michael Swift

-Tony Gannon Mary Brosnan (Resigned 23 May 2018)

-Anna Brosnan, (Chief Investment Officer from 28 February 2018, resigned as Chief

-Investment Officer 26 July 2019)

-Tim Brosnan, (Executive Chair, 2017 to 28 February 2018)

-Conor Brosnan, (Chief Executive Officer and Chairperson from 28 February 2018)

-Company registered

-number 447577

-Charity registered

-number CHY17841 & 20067151

-4) -

-Registered office 1-2 Cavendish Row

-Dublin 1

-Company secretary Conor Brosnan (resigned 30 May, 2019)

-Imelda Casey (appointed 30 May, 2019)

-Independent auditors KPMG

-• Chartered Accountants, Statutory Audit Firm

-1 Harbourmaster Place

-International Financial Services Centre

-Dublin 1

-Bankers Bank of Ireland

-Ballsbridge

-Dublin 4

-Bank of Ireland UK

-Townhall Street

-Enniskillen

-BT74 7BD

-Accountants Woods and Partners Limited

-Chartered Accountants

-2 Dublin Landings

-North Wall Quay

-Dublin 1

-D01 V4A3
+Directors Michael Swift Tony Gannon Anna Brosnan Tim Brosnan Conor Brosnan, Chief Executive Officer and Chairperson Company registered number 447577 Charity registered number CHY17841 & 20067151 Registered office 1-2 Cavendish Row Dublin 1 Company secretary Conor Brosnan (resigned 30 May 2019), Imelda Casey (appointed 30 May 2019) Independent auditors KPMG Chartered Accountants, Statutory Audit Firm 1 Harbourmaster Place International Financial Services Centre Dublin 1 Bankers Bank of Ireland Ballsbridge Dublin 4 Bank of Ireland UK Townhall Street Enniskillen BT74 7BD

-DIRECTORS' REPORT FOR THE YEAR ENDED 31 DECEMBER 2018
+DIRECTORS' REPORT FOR THE YEAR ENDED 31 DECEMBER 2019

-The Directors (who are also directors of the Company for the purposes of the Companies Act) present their annual report together with the audited financial statements of Small Foundation (the "Company") for the year ended 31 December 2018.
-The Directors confirm that the annual report and financial statements of the Company comply with the current statutory requirements, the requirements of the Company's governing document and the provisions of the Statement of Recommended Practice (SORP), applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (effective 1 January 2015).
+The Directors (who are also directors of the Company for the purposes of the Companies Act) present their annual report together with the audited financial statements of Small Foundation (the "Company") for the year ended 31 December 2019.
+The Directors confirm that the directors report and financial statements of the Company comply with the current statutory requirements, the requirements of the company's governing document and the provisions of the Statement of Recommended Practice ("SORP") "Accounting and Reporting by Charities" applicable to charities preparing their financial statements in accordance with the Financial Reporting Standard 102 ("FRS102").